 Not only are the savings pretty significant on beauty products you can buy at the drugstore, but sometimes the quality is also just as good as the pricier versions you find in the big department stores.
 For example, if you adore your $27 mascara but find an $8 version that works just as well, you can save up to $76 a year (if you restock every three months).

 We asked makeup artists who work with a wide range of cosmetics to share their favorite affordable makeup brands.
 Work a few of them into your beauty routine and your savings account will look even more gorgeous.

 “For years, as an artist and a customer, I have been obsessed with Bobbi Brown’s liquid foundation because of its perfect yellow undertones,” says makeup artist Bailey Sessoms.
 “But at $48 a pop it can start to add up.
 So my quest for a less expensive foundation led me to Maybelline’s Fit Me! for $6.”

 Makeup artist Liz Fuller loves the popular (and pricey!)
 Giorgio Armani Luminous Silk Foundation ($64), but she’s also a huge fan of Sonia Kashuk’s Perfecting Luminous Foundation, which retails for $13.
 “The finish for both foundations is very similar, imparting a from-within glow.
 I use it on all my clients.”

-Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer ($38), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”
+Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer (about $35), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”